werf/werf/docs/_includes/reference/cli/werf_helm_search_hub.md

 [https://artifacthub.github.io/hub/api/?urls.primaryName=Monocular%20compatible%20search%20API#/Monocular/get_api_chartsvc_v1_charts_search](https://artifacthub.github.io/hub/api/?urls.primaryName=Monocular%20compatible%20search%20API#/Monocular/get_api_chartsvc_v1_charts_search)

-Previous versions of Helm used an instance of Monocular as the default &#39;endpoint&#39;, so for backwards compatibility Artifact Hub is compatible with the Monocular search API.
-Similarly, when setting the &#39;endpoint&#39; flag, the specified endpoint must also be implement a Monocular compatible search API endpoint.
+Previous versions of Helm used an instance of Monocular as the default 'endpoint', so for backwards compatibility Artifact Hub is compatible with the Monocular search API.
+Similarly, when setting the 'endpoint' flag, the specified endpoint must also be implement a Monocular compatible search API endpoint.
-Note that when specifying a Monocular instance as the &#39;endpoint&#39;, rich queries are not supported.
+Note that when specifying a Monocular instance as the 'endpoint', rich queries are not supported.
 For API details, see [https://github.com/helm/monocular](https://github.com/helm/monocular)